Bivanjit/ai-ops-request-triage/README.md

-Copy the entire block and replace your current README.md.

 # AI Ops Request Triage & Routing

-An AI-powered operations request triage and routing workflow built with Make.
+> AI-powered operational request classification and routing built with Make.

 ## Overview

-This workflow automates the initial handling of incoming operational requests.
+This project automates the initial handling of incoming operational requests.

-Instead of manually reading every request, determining its category and urgency, and deciding where it should go, the workflow uses an LLM to classify the request and return a structured result.
+Instead of manually reviewing every request, determining its category and urgency, and deciding which team should handle it, the workflow uses an LLM to classify each request and return a structured result.

-The structured result is then validated and used to route the request to the appropriate operational path.
+The structured result is validated and then used to route the request to the appropriate operational path.

+## Problem

+Operations teams often receive requests through forms, internal systems, email, or other channels.

+Manual triage creates repetitive work:

+- Reading every incoming request
+- Identifying the request category
+- Determining urgency
+- Extracting important information
+- Deciding which team should handle it
+- Escalating uncertain requests

+This workflow automates that initial decision layer.

+## Solution

+The automation receives an operational request through a webhook and processes it through a validation, classification, and routing pipeline.

+The AI determines:

+- Category
+- Urgency
+- Confidence score
+- Human-review requirement
+- Summary
+- Sentiment
+- Extracted information
+- Recommended team
+- Recommended action

+The result is returned as structured JSON rather than unrestricted AI-generated text.

 ## Workflow